magedeveloper/dataviewer/Documentation/Plugins/Filter/Index.rst

    These options are converted to a SQL Query which can be showed up in the Debug Mode in the record plugin.

-*Each option needs to be assigned to a field that is used for the filtering above.*
+.. note:: *Each option needs to be assigned to a field that is used for the filtering above.*